Another Patient Comes Forward After Plastic Surgery Nightmare

 Knecht became "Patient A" in an accusation by the director of the Medical Board {see attachment} against Lehfedlt.
 It stems from a complaint she first made in 2016, which the board initially dismissed.

-Knecht's persistence led to its reopening, and eventually 3 more patients were added to the accusation, including Carter who is "Patient D."
+Knecht's persistence led to its reopening, and eventually three more patients were added to the accusation, including Carter, who is "Patient D."

 Carter says the hardest part of this ordeal is knowing Lehfeldt is still practicing.